h-m0r1/BondXtract/README.md

 3. **Configure Search Parameters**
    - **Atom Types**: Select the two atom types you want to analyze
    - **Distance Range**: Set minimum and maximum bond distances
-   - **Search Range**: Automatically optimized based on your distance settings

 4. **Run Analysis**
    - Click "Search Bonds" to start the analysis